The Amazing Race 18: Contestants

-Margie & Luke, Flight Time & Big Easy, and Jet & Cord returned for a third time to compete on The Amazing Race: All-Stars.
-Mallory Ervin returned on the same season forming a composite team with Mark Jackson when his partner, William "Bopper" Minton, was not medically cleared to compete.
+Margie and Luke, Flight Time and Big Easy, and Jet and Cord returned for a third time to compete on The Amazing Race: All-Stars.
+Mallory Ervin returned on the same season to partner with Mark Jackson when his partner, William "Bopper" Minton, was not medically cleared to compete.

 Outside of The Amazing Race, Mallory appeared on the Discovery Channel reality show Backyard Oil in 2013.
-On May 25, 2016, Flight Time & Big Easy appeared on an Amazing Race-themed primetime special of The Price Is Right.
+On May 25, 2016, Flight Time and Big Easy appeared on an Amazing Race-themed primetime special of The Price Is Right.
 Mike White later competed on Survivor: David vs. Goliath.
-Flight Time & Big Easy also appeared on 100 Day Dream Home in 2021.
+Flight Time and Big Easy appeared on 100 Day Dream Home in 2021.
 In 2026, Mike White competed on Survivor 50: In the Hands of the Fans.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.